garthmortensen/timeseries-api/README.md

 - GitHub Actions CI/CD pipeline
 - Comprehensive test suite

+TODO: loathsome, but rename this from timeseries-pipline to timeseries-api or timeseries-api-rest or timeseries-interface

 TODO: i have endpoints for a pipeline, which is probably passing dfs, and modular endpoints, which might best return dictionaries. think about what each endpoint should return.

 ### Architectural Overview